jpype-project/jpype/doc/userguide.rst

 ===============

-Unlike Python, Java makes a distinction between objects and primitive data types.Primitives represent the minimum data that can be manipulated by a computer.
-These stand in contrast to objects which have the ability any combination of data types and object within themselves and can be inherited from.
+Unlike Python, Java makes a distinction between objects and primitive data types.
+Primitives represent the minimum data that can be manipulated by a computer.
+These stand in contrast to objects which have the ability to contain any combination of data types and object within themselves, and can be inherited from.

 Java primitives come in three flavors.
 The logical primitive ``boolean`` can only take the logical value true and false.
 The textual primitive ``char`` represents one character in a string.
-Numerical primitives are intended for mathematical calculations either for fixed point or floating point calculations.
+Numerical primitives are intended for fixed point or floating point calculations.
 Numerical primitives come in many sizes depending on how much storage is required.
 In Java, integer numerical primitives are always signed and thus can only reach half their range in terms of bits up or down relative to their storage size.

 JPype has mapped each of the primitive types into Python classes.
 To avoid conflicts with Python, JPype has named each primitive with a capital letter